 It is typical for incoming college students to be drawn to large state academic institutions that impress with their national recognition and offer a vast range of learning resources.
 However, when the academic institution is located in a different state, students find themselves burdened by expensive tuition.
-Many are unable to pay for out-of-state university charges and settle for in-state colleges.
+Many are unable to pay for out-of-state university tuition and decide to settle for in-state colleges.

 While this may be true, the concept of in-state and out-of-state tuition doesn’t apply to all colleges and universities.
 Many academic institutions offer similar rates for both in-state and out-of-state learners!